-- January 9, 2024: The first LHMC meeting was conducted to review the scope and schedule, update the goals for this Plan and determine the list of hazards for this Plan. - February 12, 2024: The second LHMC meeting was conducted to review and solicit additional feedback on the updated hazard list and goals list developed during the previous meeting, review the City profile (demographics and economy), and review the mitigation strategy. - March 15, 2024: The third LHMC meeting was conducted to review the risk assessment and review the 2019 mitigation actions. - April 5, 2024: A planning meeting was conducted between PEMA representatives and the project consultant to prepare for the public workshops.
-Preparation included coordinating the dates and times, locations, and agendas of the public meetings. - April 29 to May 2, 2024: Multiple in-person public workshops were held on the following dates at locations throughout the City from 5:30 to 7:00 PM: - o April 29, 2024 at Vincent Brown Recreation Center - April 30, 2024 at PEMA - May 1, 2024 at Rollins Recreation Center - May 2, 2024: Olneyville Resilience Hub at Joslin Recreation Center
+- December 2023 and January 2024: PEMA Director Clara Decerbo reached out to City staff via phone calls and emails to present the opportunity to participate in the LHMC. - January 9, 2024: The first LHMC meeting was conducted to review the scope and schedule, update the goals for this Plan and determine the list of hazards for this Plan. - February 12, 2024: The second LHMC meeting was conducted to review and solicit additional feedback on the updated hazard list and goals list developed during the previous meeting, review the City profile (demographics and economy), and review the mitigation strategy. - March 15, 2024: The third LHMC meeting was conducted to review the risk assessment and review the 2019 mitigation actions. - April 5, 2024: A planning meeting was conducted between PEMA representatives and the project consultant to prepare for the public workshops.
+Preparation included coordinating the dates and times, locations, and agendas of the public meetings. - April 29 to May 2, 2024: Multiple in-person public workshops were held on the following dates at locations throughout the City from 5:30 to 7:00 PM: - April 29, 2024 at Vincent Brown Recreation Center - April 30, 2024 at PEMA - May 1, 2024 at Rollins Recreation Center - May 2, 2024: Olneyville Resilience Hub at Joslin Recreation Center

-Flyers were created in English and Spanish and were distributed by email to City Councilmembers, City Council staff, partner organizations, such as the Woonasquatucket River Watershed Coalition, the Providence Resilience Partnership, and the Local Emergency Planning Committee, and the PEMA Public-Private Partner email distribution lists.
+Flyers were created in English and Spanish and were distributed by email to City Councilmembers, City Council staff, partner organizations, such as the Woonasquatucket River Watershed Council, the Providence Resilience Partnership, and the Local Emergency Planning Committee, and the PEMA Public-Private Partner email distribution lists.
 The flyers were also posted on the digital bulletin board in City Hall and printed and posted in hard copy format at the City of Providence community libraries and recreation centers.
-The flyers are included in Appendix A. The presentation included an introduction to hazard mitigation as well as interactive discussions on the hazards in the City.
+The flyers are included in Appendix A. A Spanish translator was present at each workshop.
+The presentation included an introduction to hazard mitigation as well as interactive discussions on the hazards in the City.
 Each workshop also included a brainstorming session to solicit mitigation actions from the participants.
+All mitigation actions suggested during the meetings were presented to the Local Hazard Mitigation Committee and incorporated into the Plan.